 Because of federal law, all people searching for a Medicare Supplement plan have a guaranteed shopping period called your Medicare Supplement Open Enrollment Period.
-During this time, an insurance company can’t decline coverage because of a pre-existing health condition.
-This period starts six months before your 65th birthday and/or your Part B start date.
+You qualify for Open Enrollment during the first six months that you’re enrolled in Medicare Part B, and are 65 or older.
+During this time, if you qualify, your carrier might cover your pre-existing conditions as of your effective date.
 This is the best time to purchase your Medicare Supplement plan, as you’ll typically get the best coverage for the lowest cost.

 During this period, you can switch to any plan that you’d like, without consequence.
 This is ideal if you’re trying to find the perfect fit for your needs.
 Additionally, you won’t have to undergo medical underwriting during this time, making these plans more accessible to you.

-How Do I Switch Medigap Plans After Open Enrollment Period?
+How Do I Switch Medicare Supplement Plans After the Open Enrollment Period?

 Unfortunately, after your Medicare Supplement Open Enrollment Period, insurance companies can refuse to sell you a Medigap policy, delay coverage, or charge you a higher premium because of an existing health condition.
 In addition, the insurance company might also ask you to go through a medical underwriting process.
 If they find anything they consider concerning, they could deny you coverage, or charge you a higher rate for your coverage.